CONSULTATION FEE RANGE

 - Be at least 21 years of age

-- Have agreed to help you to use your marijuana for medical purposes
+- Have agreed to help you use your marijuana for medical purposes

-- Don’t have a conviction for a felony offense
+- Not have a conviction for a felony offense

 - Assist a maximum of five patients

-How Do I Renew My Medical Marijuana Card in Delaware?
+What if I Lose My Medical Card in Delaware?